mxgoddard/Degree53-Blog/README.md

 * Database name is 'db_degree53-blog'.
 * Ordinarily the appsettings.json would be on the .gitignore file or the connection strings hidden.
 * Running the application seeds the database.
+* The Admin has an id of 1 in the User table however admin permissions will need to be enabled in the settings.